 FOLLOW ALL STEPS IN ORDER, ONE AFTER THE OTHER

-- Close all open apps by double pressing the Home button then swipe up on all open apps
+- Close all open apps by double pressing the Home button or swiping up on the Home Gesture Bar then swipe up on all open app previews

 - Reset your network settings by going to Settings > General > Reset > Reset Network Settings

-- Press and hold the Sleep/Wake button until the red slider appears
+- For devices with a home button: press and hold the Top (or Side) button until the slider appears

 - Drag the slider to turn your device completely off

-- After the device turns off, press and hold the Sleep/Wake button again until you see the Apple logo
+- After your device turns off, press and hold the Side button again until you see the Apple logo

 Check that your Date and Time is correct